 There are pros and cons to every eCommerce platform.
 Ultimately, your choice will depend on your company’s size and unique needs.
 Like almost every business decision, this one calls for research and planning.

 One of the most important features of an eCommerce platform is user interface.
 You need a platform that you find intuitive and simple to use.
 Your time is too valuable to waste on technical hang-ups.
 An eCommerce platform that’s easy for you to use will help your business run smoothly.

 Checklist of eCommerce platform questions

-o What level of sales does your business plan project for the next two to five years?
-Choose an eCommerce platform that will continue to work for you through the next growth phase of your business.
+- What level of sales growth do you expect over the next two to five years?
+Choose an eCommerce platform that will continue to work for you through the near-term growth of your business.

-o How much of your time can you afford to spend setting up your eCommerce site?
-How does that balance off against the cost to hire someone to do part of the work for you?
+- How much of your time can you afford to spend setting up your eCommerce site?
+How does that balance against the cost to hire someone to do part of the work for you?

 - What features are most important to your customers?

 - What makes your favorite online shopping sites easy to navigate?
 Which eCommerce platform gives you the best options to include these features?

 - What makes your favorite eCommerce shops fun to visit?
 Which eCommerce platform gives you the best options to build these click-worthy features into your site?